7 Ways to Quantify Reputation

 A Guide to Quantifying Reputation

 To further quantify and categorize where this stakeholder support is coming from, we analyze the why behind reputation – motivations and perceptions that lead to stakeholder actions.
-We break down these cognitive considerations into the 7 dimensions of reputation.
+We break down these cognitive considerations into the 7 business drivers of reputation (sometimes we call them the 7 dimensions of reputation).

-By monitoring and measuring these dimensions of reputation, we can:
+By monitoring and measuring these reputation drivers, we can:

 • understand what areas of your business work great